|In the spirit of informed choice, Eats On Feets expects full disclosure from every person who participates in sharing breastmilk.|

 7. Where can I find breastfeeding support?

 Please see this list of local resources to find the help and support needed.
-Additionally, donors, other experienced moms and family members may also be able to provide advice and support.
+Additionally, donors, other experienced parents and family members may also be able to provide advice and support.
 We entertain the idea that in some situations it takes a village to breastfeed a child.

 8. How can I thank my donor?